essentialprogramming/movie-rental/README.md

     - Most rented movies.
 This will provide the list of movies, sorted in descending order of the number of days they were rented.
     - Most active clients.
 This will provide the list of clients, sorted in descending order of the number of movie rental days they have (e.g. having 2 rented movies for 3 days each counts as 2 x 3 = 6 days).
     - Late rentals.
 All the movies that are currently rented, for which the due date for return has passed, sorted in descending order of the number of days of delay.
-5. Unlimited undo/redo functionality.
-Each step will undo/redo the previous operation performed by the user.
-Undo/redo operations must cascade and have a memory-efficient implementation (no superfluous list copying).